francesss11/GenZ/story.md

 John is now a team leader!

-# Chapter 5: The Bug
+# Chapter 5: Prod Issue

-A big production bug was discovered!
+A critical prod issue occurred.
+Everyone looked to Steve for the solution.
+Steve decided that the team needed to replicate the bug first.

 #Chapter 6: Finding the Cause